FINNGEN/commons/README.md

 See docker/Dockerfile for instructions on building bgenix and qctool if not using Docker. us.gcr.io/team-boston/finngen_qctool_small:0.001 docker available with tested builds.

 To enable docker edit options data/workflow.options.json to include wanted docker image and provide the file as -options to cromwell.
-Remove/edit the output location.
+Remove/edit the output location as seen fit.

 data/backends.conf gives reasonable defaults for running locally/SGE/google cloud.
 Modify default backend to use on or the other.